add-files-or-folders-to-zip-archives-using-csharp

 Conclusion

-In this article, you have learned how to create encrypted ZIP files using C#.
-You have also learned how to create a password-protected ZIP file programmatically.
-Moreover, you have learned how to encrypt specific files in the ZIP archives.
-Furthermore, you have learned how to add password-protected folders to ZIP files.
-This article also explained how to create a ZIP file encrypted with mixed encryption techniques using C#.
-You can learn more about Aspose.ZIP for .NET API using the documentation.
-In case of any ambiguity, please feel free to contact us on the forum.
+In this article, you learned how to create encrypted ZIP files using C#.
+You also saw how to create password‑protected ZIP files, how to encrypt specific files, how to add password‑protected folders, and how to build ZIP archives with mixed encryption techniques.
+Explore more about Aspose.ZIP for .NET in the documentation.
+For questions, visit the forum.

 See Also